TheSecondLugia/pixoo-next/README.md

 # Pixoo_Next

-A library to easily communicate with the Divoom Pixoo 64, Pixoo 16, and Time Gate (and hopefully soon more screens that support Wi-Fi).

-This project is a fork of pixoo by [SomethingWithComputers](https://github.com/SomethingWithComputers/pixoo), released under the CC BY-NC-SA 4.0 license.
-All modifications and additions made in this repository are my own.
+**pixoo-next** is an enhanced derivative of the original [pixoo library](https://github.com/SomethingWithComputers/pixoo) by [SomethingWithComputers](https://github.com/SomethingWithComputers/), released under the CC BY-NC-SA 4.0 License.
+It adds support for the recently released Divoom Pixoo 16 and Divoom Times Gate models in addition to the Divoom Pixoo 64 display supported by the original repository.

 An non-trivial example, with re-connecting and API-calls can be found in `examples/power-usage`.
 In this example I read the current kWh from my P1-meter and display the current power usage of my house in a neat little